Askarpour/Askarpour.github.io/_pages/minor-research.md

 <h3>Quantum Computing</h3>
-I recently developed an interest in quantum computing.
 I had the opportunity to co-advice a group of motivated students for a course by [Prof. Di Nitto](https://dinitto.faculty.polimi.it/) at Politecnico di Milano.
-They started to figure out efficient implementations for existing quantum circuits using the IBM Qiskit library.
+They started to figure out efficient implementations for existing quantum circuits using the IBM Qiskit library and perform state-of-the-art analysis of different subdomains of quantum computing area.

 Find two of our recently published works below: